jolamar/circleci-docs/jekyll/_cci2/hello-world.md

 order: 4
 ---

-This document describes how to configure your Linux, Android or macOS project to run on CircleCI 2.0 after you [sign up]({{ site.baseurl }}/2.0/first-steps/).
+This document describes how to configure your Linux, Android or macOS project to run on CircleCI 2.0 after you [Sign Up]({{ site.baseurl }}/2.0/first-steps/).

 1. Create a directory called `.circleci` in the root directory of your local GitHub or Bitbucket code repository.